-Target Staff Group Staff involved with the analysis and design of National grid Electricity Distribution's (NGED's) 132kV network, telecommunication systems and information technology systems.
+Target Staff Group Staff involved with the analysis and design of National Grid Electricity Distribution's 66kV and 33kV networks, telecommunication systems and information technology systems.
 Impact of Change Amber - This document relaxes the requirements for System Frequency Integrity.
-It also explicitly specifies the Network Integrity requirements for Operational Technology (OT) outages and faults.
+It also explicitly requires Network Capability to be satisfied under Operational Technology (OT) outage and fault conditions.